albirrkarim/react-speech-highlight-demo/README.md

 Sometimes we need need abbreviation function, for example we need the text that displayed to user is different with the text that we use to give the to the [speech utterance](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisUtterance/text)

 **Roman Number**

-the we need displayed text is `I. II.
-III.` if we input that same text the system will read as `i. ii. iii.` we need to change the roman numbers to arabic numbers so the system can read correctly.
+We need displayed text is `I. II.
+III.` if we input that same text the system will read as `i. ii. iii.`

+We need to change the roman numbers to arabic numbers so the system can read correctly.

 Then I do research to build this.
 I took two weeks to solve the problem.

-## Version 3.8
+## B. Version 3.8

 I will update this package. to solve any known problem. so let me know the problem.

-## Demo
+## C. Demo

 [https://albirrkarim.github.io/react-speech-highlight/](https://albirrkarim.github.io/react-speech-highlight/)

-## API
+## D. API

 ```jsx
 const { controlHL, statusHL, prepareHL, spokenHL } = useTextToSpeech({